Introducing Spotlight: A Novel Approach for Generating Captivating Key Information from Documents: Experimental Setup

 \subsection{Experimental Settings}

 We use 80GB A100 GPU, 210MHz clock cycle with Huggingface TRL and PEFT libraries built on top of Huggingface Transformers to conduct the experiments of fine-tuning and alignment of pretrained models and for their evaluation purpose.
 Additionally, we use the NLTK, spaCy, and NumPy packages for further analysis and ablations.
-Code details are in \href{https://tinyurl.com/4x794bwa}{Link}.
+Further details are in Appendix \ref{appendix: experiments}.